 I have now played Cash 'N' Guns a few times and I will happily admit that I have enjoyed it every time.
 I have played with people in the Zatu office and with family members and haven't heard a bad word yet - other than the disappointment of being shot too many times!

-At the start of our games we do a practice round to get everybody up to speed.
-Fortunately Cash 'N' Guns is quite easy to get used to and everybody seemed to get up to speed quite quickly.
+At the start of our games, we do a practice round to get everybody up to speed.
+Fortunately, Cash 'N' Guns is quite easy to get used to and everybody seemed to get up to speed quite quickly.
 The main points to share during this practice round is the artwork loot, which goes up in worth the more you have, and the diamonds.
 At the end of the game if you have the highest amount of cash in diamonds, you receive a $60,000 bonus!

 Each player is given a foam gun, a cool character card, five click cards and 3 bang cards.
 The oldest player is also selected to be the godfather, or Don as we called him, for the first round.
 Now the Don card, which is also a part of the loot in each round, does give you an advantage.
 Being the Don means that you can tell another player to point their gun at somebody else should they choose you.

-Being the Don also make you the round leader which means you give the countdowns to shoot and to duck - such power in your hands!
+Being the Don also makes you the round leader which means you give the countdowns to shoot and to duck - such power in your hands!
 So once the practice round is out of the way we are ready to play.

 You choose a click or bang card and place him under your character.
-On the count of three your choose and aim at your target.
+On the count of three choices and aim at your target.
 You then have two choices to make.
 You can either duck out of the round, avoiding a possible wound but also missing out on the loot, or you can stand firm and hope for the best.

-A couple members of the Zatu team chose to duck in the first round, rightfully so in some cases as they would have been wounded had they stuck it out.
-If you choose to stand firm and end up getting shot your receive a plaster - three of these and you are out of the game.
+A couple of members of the Zatu team chose to duck in the first round, rightfully so in some cases as they would have been wounded had they stuck it out.
+If you choose to stand firm and end up getting shot you receive a plaster - three of these and you are out of the game.

 Those who survived the round get to pick their loot, with the don going first - of course.
 Round over and you're ready for the next one with friendships beginning to break and rivalries coming to light.
 Who stopped you from getting all of the artwork?
 Who wounded you?
 Who pointed their gun at you?